qinshirl/Lab2_act1/recipe.md

-# Delicious Chocolate Cake (?)
-Recipe
+# Delicious Chocolate Cake Recipe

 ## Ingredients:
-- Water
+- 2 cups all-purpose flour
+- 1 3/4 cups granulated sugar
+- 3/4 cup unsweetened cocoa powder
+- 1/2 tsp ground cinnamon
-- Kettle
+- ...

 ## Instructions:
-1. Preheat the kettle to room temperature
+1. Preheat the oven to 375°F (190°C).
-2. Add water to the kettle
+2. In a large bowl, whisk together the flour, sugar, cocoa powder, and ground cinnamon.
-3. Boil the water
+3. ...

-4. Wait for the water to cool a little
-5. Drink the water
+## Additional Directions by Bob:
+4. Add a tablespoon of instant coffee to the dry ingredients for a hint of mocha flavor.
+5. Mix in a handful of chocolate chunks for extra indulgence.
+6. Line the bottom of the baking pan with parchment paper for easy cake removal.